Your GMAT Score is the Most Important Element of Your Application

-GMAT before everything else.
-It's sad, but it's true: your GMAT score is probably the most important factor in determining whether you will be admitted to a top business school.
+It's sad, but it's true: your GMAT score is probably the most important factor in determining whether you will be admitted to a top-tier business school.
 I need to clarify that statement, though.

 Most applicants believe there is a significant difference between a 680 and a 720 on the test.
 There isn't.
-The extra 40 points won't help your chances of being admitted.
-That's why I'm frustrated when I hear from people who score 680 and insist on retaking the exam.
-Most of them would be better served by burning their GMAT-prep books and turning their attention to the application essays (the next step in the process).
+The extra 40 points won't dramatically improve your chances of being admitted.
+That's why I'm frustrated when I hear from people who already have an acceptable score but insist on retaking the exam.
+Most of them would be better served by burning their GMAT-prep books and turning their attention to the application essays.

 If you hope to have a reasonable chance of being admitted to a top program, though, your GMAT score will need to be "in the ballpark."
 If it isn't, you'll have a hard time winning a spot at top-tier schools no matter how good your work experience and undergraduate GPA might be.
 That's why I believe GMAT score is the most important factor in being admitted to a top program.
 If your score isn't in the ballpark, you won't be in the game.